Larry E. Greiner: Academic background

-Greiner bachelor's degree from the University of Kansas at a young age first.
-In 1958, Greiner entered Harvard Business School, and where he received an MBA within 2 years, DBA from Harvard Business School in 1966 again.
+Greiner received a bachelor's degree from the University of Kansas.
+In 1958, Greiner entered Harvard Business School, where he received an MBA followed by a DBA in 1966.

 Greiner's growth model

 In 1972, Greiner proposed the Greiner's growth model, using five key concepts: the age of the organization, the size of the organization, the stage of evolution, the stage of revolution and the growth rate of the industry.
 Divide it into six phases (Only five phases when proposed in 1972, and a sixth phases was added in 1998), and proposed two key concepts: Evolution and Revolution.
 This directly illuminates how organizations overcome growth crises, while their respective resolution strategies form the basis for re-emerging crises.